 NAIF Team members Nathaniel Bachman, Boris Semenov and Edward Wright, and their predecessors, developed the SPICE system components used extensively within this version of Cosmographia.

-SPICE development occurs under the auspices of the Planetary Data System program of NASA's Planetary Science Division, for which William Knopf is the NASA Program Executive and Thomas Morgan is the PDS Project Manager.
+SPICE development occurs under the auspices of the Planetary Data System program of NASA's Planetary Science Division.